JarateKing/Beowolf-Engine/docs/bmw-file-format.md

 The Beo-Model-Wolf File Format is a format for models.

 ## Format
 The format stores values as binary.
+Values being loaded in are the size of their c++ equivalent (ie. an `int` is 32-bit and takes up 4 ASCII characters worth).
+All strings are null terminated arrays of characters (c-style strings).

 ### Header
 All files begin with the Beo-Model-Wolf Header: